 Table of Contents

-Many people do not think about their plumbing until something goes very wrong.
+Many people do not think about their home plumbing until something goes very wrong.
 That said, keeping your plumbing in shape is not as hard as it is made out to be.

-Drain all outdoor pipes in the winter
+1. Drain all Outdoor Pipes in the Winter

 Water expands when it freezes, and that is why it is likely to crack your pipes when it freezes.
 If you have irrigation systems that cannot be moved indoors, be sure to turn off all water flow to the system, ensure there are no leaks and then drain all water from the system.

 Plumbing can be nuanced and there are areas that could trip you up as you attempt a big plumbing project on your own.
 It is also important to hire a plumber in case you are looking to sell your home.
 Not only will they do a better job at making your plumbing functional, but they will also do a good job of making it look nice.

-The problem with attempting a big plumbing project on your own is that you could introduce issues that could become catastrophic later.
+The problem with attempting a big home plumbing project on your own is that you could introduce issues that could become catastrophic later.

 Kids flush stuff down the toilet all the time.
 Depending on what items go down your pipes, you could be looking at thousands of dollars in damages if they flush the wrong item down the toilet.
 If you have children, teach them not to flush any items down the toilet, and your pipes will be thankful for it.

 People think if it ain’t broken, why to fix it.
 Well, because it may not look broken now but it may well be.
-Get regular inspections of your plumbing system.
+Get regular inspections of your home plumbing system.
 This will allow you to catch any potential issues earlier and avoid a catastrophe.

 Be sure to insulate all pipes exposed to the elements.
 Insulating your pipes makes them more resistant to the effects of cold weather and could improve their life.
 Foam tubing or towels work well as insulators.
 Electrical heating tape is another superb option.

 When something bad happens, you need to get help as fast as you can.
-Knowing where all the valves are will help you mitigate any dangers and knowing your plumbing will help you direct a plumber to the right area when you need their help in sorting something out.
+Knowing where all the valves are will help you mitigate any dangers and knowing your home plumbing will help you direct a plumber to the right area when you need their help in sorting something out.